pabloelt/pabloelt.github.io/content/project/project8/index.md

 ## 3. Project Results
 {style="color: #BBDEFC"}

-As mentioned earlier, the project is divided into several sprint weeks with different goals and interactions with the company's departments.
+As mentioned earlier, the project is divided into several sprint weeks, each with specific goals and interactions with various departments of the company.
+These sprints are designed to address different aspects of the business, such as sales, clients, products, and distribution channels.

+### 3.1 Sprint Week 1
+{style="color: #BBDEFC; font-weight: normal"}

 ```mysql
 # SPRINT SEMANA 2 - TAREA 1